Oil and Gold: Critical reception

+David Barton of the Sacramento Bee praised the album saying, "This arch, wiry, British art funk is reminiscent of both Gang of Four and XTC...The vocals are amelodic, showing a great debt to David Byrne's use of cadence over melody, and the backing tracks throb like accelerated Talking Heads arrangements...Heady stuff, pretentious yes, but sharp inventive and hot."

+Bill Cassell of Allmusic in a 4/5 stars review, remarked "Oil and Gold is six-tenths of a great album...Still, Oil and Gold's highlights make it a rewarding listen."

 In other media

-Two songs from the album, "This Big Hush" and "Coelocanth", were featured in Michael Mann's 1986 film Manhunter.
-"Coelocanth" was also featured in the Canadian science fiction film, Come True.
-"Faded Flowers" was featured in Band of the Hand.
+Two songs from the album, "This Big Hush" and "Coelocanth", were featured in Michael Mann's thriller film Manhunter (1986), starring William Petersen.
+"Coelocanth" was also featured in the Canadian science fiction film, Come True (2020).
+"Faded Flowers" was featured in Band of the Hand (1986).
 "This Big Hush" was also used in season 6 episode 7 of Nip/Tuck.
-The song "Everything That Rises Must Converge" refers to the short story of that name by Flannery O'Connor.
-The video for the song "Nemesis" features the 2000 AD character Nemesis the Warlock.
+The song "Everything That Rises Must Converge" refers to the 1963 short story of that name by Flannery O'Connor.
+The music video for the song "Nemesis" features the 2000 AD character Nemesis the Warlock.

 Track listing

 All songs written by Dave Allen, Barry Andrews, Martyn Barker and Carl Marsh.